mhowardweb/react-HOC/README.md

-# react-HOC
+This project was bootstrapped with [Create React App]

-React App with Higher Order Component
+An app built whilst learning how to implement Higher Order Components in react apps.